 - Once retrieved, Cited-by counts should be included and linked on your website.

 - Participation in Cited-by is optional.

 - You must include references when you register content, in order to be eligible for Cited-by.

 - You only retrieve Cited-by metadata for your own content.

 - Our public APIs include Cited-by counts but not the actual works.

-Please contact our member services team with any questions or to get set up, or contact our support team for any technical or troubleshooting questions.
+Please contact our member services team with any questions or to get set up, or contact our technical support specialists for any technical or troubleshooting questions.